 Borax for Mange Video

 Watch Earth Clinic’s popular video with extensive instructions on how to make and apply Ted’s mange solution.
 We’ll also give you important tips to hasten recovery.

-Can I Use A Hair Dryer After The Bath?
+Can I Use A Hair Dryer After Borax Bath?

 It is best to let your dog air dry in a warm room or out in the sun if it’s a warm day after the mange treatment.
-However, if your dog is shivering uncontrollably, do use a hair dyer to warm your dog up.
+However, if your dog is shivering uncontrollably, absolutely do use a hair dyer to warm your dog up.
 If possible, wait half an hour before using the hair dyer to give the solution time to penetrate.

 Treating Older Dogs With Mange

-Be aware that older dogs get cold very quickly in baths and that it can take hours for their body temperatures to warm up after a bath.
+Be aware that older dogs get cold very quickly in baths and that it can take hours for their body temperature to warm up after a bath.
 This is why it is important to bathe a dog either out in the sun on a hot day or in a warm bathroom and to also make sure the room that they dry off in is warm too.
 Do not bath your dog outside in the winter unless you live in a warm climate.

-Because our dogs are over 12 year, we always use a mini heater in the bathroom during the bath and then use the heater in a bedroom while they dry off and warm up.
+Because our dogs are over 10 years old, we always use a mini heater in the bathroom during the bath and then use the heater in a bedroom while they dry off and warm up.

 Adding a pinch of borax (no more than 1/8 teaspoon) to 1 liter of water for your dog also helps treat mange from the inside out.
 Learn more about borax for dog’s here.